Harmaton/Harmaton/README.md

 ### 👨‍💻 About Me

-I'm a passionate technologist specializing in building innovative solutions at the intersection of Data Science, Artificial Intelligence, and Full Stack Development.
+I'm a passionate technologist specializing in building innovative solutions at the intersection of Machine Learning, Artificial Intelligence, and Full Stack Development.
 My goal is to leverage cutting-edge technologies to solve complex problems and create impactful applications.

 ---